-- Wash spinach thoroughly in water.
-Saute it in 1/4 tsp oil, adding some salt, for 5 minutes.
-Keep aside for cooling.
+- Wash the spinach thoroughly in water.
+Saute it in 1/4 teaspoon oil for 5 minutes, adding some salt.
+Set it aside to cool.

-- Dry grind coriander seeds, green chilies, ginger, and garlic.
+- Dry-grind the coriander seeds, green chilies, ginger, and garlic.
 Collect the powder in a bowl.

-- Grind using the same mixer/blender, sauteed spinach, to get a coarse paste.
+- Using the same mixer/blender, grind the sauteed spinach to get a coarse paste.

-- Heat remaining oil in a deep bottom pan.
-Add cumin seeds.
+- Heat the remaining oil in a deep-bottomed pan.
+Add the cumin seeds.
 Let them crackle.
-Add chopped onion.
-Saute, till they turn golden.
+Add the chopped onion.
+Saute till it turns golden.
 Add the ground mix containing coriander seeds, ginger, garlic, and green chili.
 Continue sauteing for 30 seconds.

-- Throw in chopped tomato.
-Cook for 3-4 minutes or till tomato becomes mushy.
+- Throw in the chopped tomato and corn.
+Cook for 3 to 4 minutes or till the tomato becomes mushy.
 Add some salt and water.
 Mix well.

 - Pour in the spinach puree.
 Cook on a low fire for 1 minute.
 Stir it properly.
 Add fresh cream.
 Mix well.
 Turn off the fire.

-- Baby corn and spinach curry is ready to serve.
-Serve hot with fresh pancakes, or roti, or hot rice.
+- The baby corn and spinach curry is ready to serve.
+Serve it hot with fresh pancakes, roti, or hot rice.
 Enjoy the taste!